 Pupils are entitled to respect and privacy when changing clothes or taking a shower.
 However, there needs to be an appropriate level of supervision in order to safeguard pupils, satisfy health and safety considerations and ensure that bullying or teasing does not occur.
 This supervision should be appropriate to the needs and age of the pupils concerned and sensitive to the potential for embarrassment.
 Adults who are required as part of their role to attend changing rooms should announce their intention of entering any pupil changing rooms and only remain in the room where the pupil/s needs require this.

 Employees with a job description which includes intimate care duties will have appropriate training and written guidance including a written care plan for any pupil who could be expected to require intimate care.
 Employees should adhere to the [Trust’s/Academy’s Intimate and Personal Care [and Nappy Changing] Policies].
 No other adult should be involved in intimate care duties except in an emergency.

+Where appropriate, staff may offer verbal or visual prompts to support pupils in developing independence with personal care.
+This can be an important and proportionate step for pupils working towards managing these tasks themselves.
+However, staff must not undertake any personal or intimate care tasks that a pupil is capable of completing independently.

+To minimise the risk of safeguarding allegations for both pupils and staff, it is advised that intimate care is carried out in the vicinity of another adult wherever possible — one of whom may act solely in a monitoring capacity.
+In such instances, the monitoring adult does not need to be named in the pupil’s care plan, but the arrangement should be understood and agreed as part of routine procedure.

-A signed record should be kept of all intimate and personal care tasks undertaken and, where these have been carried out in another room, include times left and returned.
-Employees should not assist with personal or intimate care tasks which the pupil is able to undertake independently.
+Any changes to a care plan, even temporary, must be documented in writing without delay.
+A signed record should be kept of all intimate and personal care tasks, including times the adult(s) left and returned to the room if carried out elsewhere.

 Behaviour Management and Physical Intervention

 All pupils have a right to be treated with respect and dignity.
 Adults must not use any form of degrading treatment to punish a pupil.
 The use of sarcasm, demeaning or insensitive comments towards pupils are not acceptable in any situation.
 Deliberately intimidating pupils by shouting aggressively, hectoring or overbearing physical presence is not acceptable in any situation.
 Any sanctions or rewards used should be part of the Trust/Academy’s [Behaviour Management Policy].

+Staff should understand the importance of challenging inappropriate behaviours between peers, including peer on peer sexual violence and sexual harassment.
+Downplaying certain behaviours (e.g., dismissing sexual harassment as “just banter”) can lead to a culture of unacceptable behaviours, an unsafe environment for children and in worst case scenarios a culture that normalises abuse leading to children accepting it as normal and not coming forward to report it.
+Where pupils display difficult or challenging behaviour, adults should follow the school’s or setting’s behaviour and discipline policy using strategies appropriate to the circumstance and situation.